A meeting of minds

 However, he was aware that Ingenious Beauty was breaking many of the established collagen ‘rules.’
 People believed that liquid collagen supplements were more effective than capsules or tablets.
 People also believed that a minimum amount of collagen, typically 5,000 to 10,000 mg was needed to make a difference to skin.

 Ingenious Beauty, (by protecting its collagen) breaks these rules.
 Because the collagen inside Ingenious Beauty is protected from degradation by the capsule, it all reaches the intestine, the site of maximum absorption.
 Therefore, Ingenious Beauty can use less collagen than other supplements but achieve superior results.
 However, Professor Martini knew that to convince people of this revolutionary concept it would need to be tested in the most rigorous method possible.
 He suggested to Pupinder and the other founder David Hyland that they commission a large independent clinical trial using the gold standard of methodology – double-blind, randomised, placebo-controlled.

 This was carried out in late 2019 and proved that taking Ingenious Beauty makes a statistically significant improvement to the quality of skin in:

 - wrinkle reduction

 - skin tone

-As a result of the trial Professor Martini is now proud to put add his name to the Ingenious roll, as Director of Science.
+You can see the clinical trial results here.
+Because of the trial, Professor Martini is now proud to put add his name to the Ingenious company as our Director of Science.